 Due to its vastness, New York City is served by 25 lines distinguished by letters and colours.

-Many of them share routes in Manhattan itself, only splitting up when travelling to the suburbs of the Bronx, Queens or Brooklyn.
+Many of them share routes in Manhattan itself, only splitting up when traveling to the suburbs of the Bronx, Queens or Brooklyn.

 New York City subways run 24 hours a day.
 At peak times, the subway runs almost every few minutes, but at night the intervals can extend considerably to half an hour.